>

 Sam Kelly sang The Unquiet Grave in 2015 on his EP Spokes.

 Rachel Newton sang The Unquiet Grave on The Furrow Collective’s 2015 EP Blow Out the Moon.
+This track was also included on the anthology BBC Radio 2 Folk Awards 2016.
 She noted:

 I took the words for the well known ballad The Unquiet Grave from Child no. 78a; and the melody I use is based on a version I learned from the singing of Shirley Collins.